niol/sd-keepaneye/README.md

 ### `OnFailure=`

 The `OnFailure=` alternative consists in defining a unit called when the monitored service fails.
-The drawback of this appproach is that this needs to be done for each monitored service.
 Example implementation:

 `/etc/systemd/system/unit-status-mail@.service`: